stefaanc/golang-exec/README.md

 To test this, change the `User` and `Password` in the following code (marked).
 Alternatively, you can also change the `Type` to `"local"`.
 Comment/uncomment the `Path` to select the current working directory or a directory that doesn't exist.

 In this example
-- we are using our own `Connection` type
+- we use our own `Connection` type
 - we use `runner.New()` to create a runner `r`, then use `r.Run()` to execute the script
 - we capture the results/errors using a stdout-writer/stderr-writer
 - we capture the exitcode when the script succeeds or fails